storj-thirdparty/nextcloud-app/README.md

 ## Publish to App Store

-First get an account for the [App Store](http://apps.nextcloud.com/) then run:
+Bump the version in [./appinfo/info.xml](./appinfo/info.xml)

+Build un:

     make && make appstore

-The archive is located in build/artifacts/appstore and can then be uploaded to the App Store.
+The archive is located in build/artifacts/appstore.
+Follow the instructions at [https://apps.nextcloud.com/developer/apps/releases/new](http://apps.nextcloud.com/) to upload the app to the store.

 ## Running tests

 You can use the provided Makefile to run all tests by using:

     make test